andrmacena/cartoleiros-backend/README.md

 # Cartoleiros Backend
  This repository represents backend developed for the app "Cartoleiros".

 This backend is responsible for the management of app users, register new users, and so on.
-Basicly, this repository is a CRUD (create, read, update and delete)
+Basicly, this repository is a CRUD (create, read, update and delete) for the app.

 ## Getting Started